The core of housing markets from an agent's perspective: Is it worth sprucing up your home?: Introduction.

-Finally, we also answer a question raised by Bir\'o et al.~\cite{BKKV-arxiv} regarding the property of respecting improvements in the context of the \SR{} problem.
-An instance of \SR{} contains a set of agents, each having preferences over the other agents; the usual task is to find a matching between the agents that is \emph{stable}, i.e., no two agents prefer each other to their partners in the matching.
-It is known that a stable matching need not always exist, but if it does, then Irving's algorithm~\cite{Irving-SR} finds one efficiently.
-In Theorem~\ref{thm:SR-RI-holds} we show that if some stable matching assigns agent~$a$ to agent~$b$ in a \SR{} instance, and the valuation of~$a$ increases (that is, if $a$ moves upward in other agents' preferences, with everything else remaining constant), then the resulting instance admits a stable matching where $a$ is matched either to~$b$ or to an agent preferred by~$a$ to~$b$.
-This result is a direct analog of the one stated in Theorem~\ref{thm:core-main-RI} for the core of housing markets; however, the algorithm we propose in order to prove it uses different techniques.
-In Proposition~\ref{prop:SM-strong-RI-best-fails} we also provide an observation about strongly stable matchings in the \textsc{Stable Marriage} model, showing that if agents have weakly ordered preferences, then strongly stable matchings do not satisfy the property of respecting improvements.
+Again, we are able to assert a positive answer, although only in a conditional form: in Theorem~\ref{thm:SR-RI-holds} we show that if some stable matching assigns agent~$a$ to agent~$b$ in a \SR{} instance, and the value of~$a$ increases (that is, if $a$ moves upward in other agents' preferences, with everything else remaining constant), and the resulting instance admits a stable matching, then it necessarily admits a stable matching where $a$ is matched either to~$b$ or to an agent preferred by~$a$ to~$b$.
+This result is an analog of the one stated in Theorem~\ref{thm:core-main-RI} for the core of housing markets; however, the algorithm we propose in order to prove it uses different techniques.

-We remark that we use a model with partially ordered preferences (a generalization of weak orders), and provide a linear-time implementation of the TTC algorithm in such a model.
+We remark that throughout the paper we use a model with partially ordered preferences (a generalization of weak orders).
+Although partially ordered preferences have been studied in the context of the \textsc{Stable Marriage} and \SR{} problems~\cite{Fleiner-Irving-Manlove,GPRVW2011,Drummon-Boutilier-2013, Pittel2020,Cseh-Juhos-2021}, we are not aware of any paper on housing markets featuring preferences that are expressed as partial orders.

-\subsection{Related work}
+\subsection{Related work.}